Recent RGASC News & Successes

 Andie Burazin presented “Numeracy Initiatives at UTM” at the Mathematics Community of Practice at Sheridan College Mississauga Campus in February 2020.

-Andie Burazin, Veselin Jungic, and Miroslav Lovric published a paper ‘Three Countries, Two Continents: Common Challenges and Opportunities in Teaching First-year Mathematics’ in the Notice of the American Mathematics Society (January 2020).
+Andie Burazin, Veselin Jungic, and Miroslav Lovric published a paper ‘Three Countries, Two Continents: Common Challenges and Opportunities in Teaching First-year Mathematics’ in the Notice of the American Mathematical Society (January 2020).

 Michael Kaler's paper, "The Rebirth of Improvisation as a Site for Religious Studies Research" was published in the OnlineFirst section of the journal Studies in Religion (January 2020).

-Andie Burazin and Marc De Benedetti published an article ‘Supplementary Mathematics and Physics Sessions for Undergraduate Physics Students’ in the Canadian Mathematics Society Notes (December 2019).
+Andie Burazin and Marc De Benedetti published an article ‘Supplementary Mathematics and Physics Sessions for Undergraduate Physics Students’ in the Canadian Mathematical Society Notes (December 2019).

 Ann Gagné presented “Mental Health and Well-Being for Students: It Starts with the Syllabus” with Fiona Rawle at the Research in Teaching and Learning Conference at the MacPherson Institute, McMaster University in December 2019.